ICanBoogie/ActiveRecord/README.md

 ]);
 ```

-Model definitions can be modified or added after the [Models][] instance has been created.
+Model definitions can be modified or added after the [ModelCollection][] instance has been created.

 ```php
 <?php